brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Wizards

 - [Dr. Strange from MCU](https://www.youtube.com/watch?v=u3zpIO5aeiw) - Though he's called a sorcerer, Dr. Strange is absolutely a Wizard.
 He's studied hard to learn magic, and he has a spell for just about everything.
+- [Gandalf from _Lord of the Rings_](https://www.youtube.com/watch?v=DgNrvnY1mo0) - Gandalf is pretty much the prototype for every Wizard in DnD.
 - [Late-Season Willow Rosenberg from _Buffy the Vampire Slayer_](https://www.youtube.com/watch?v=ZhRFiHf8JUU) - Willow grew from a shy, unassuming teenagers to one of the most powerful characters in the show by studying magic—a great prototype for a younger Wizard.